reactjs/react.dev/content/docs/hooks-faq.md

 ### Why am I seeing stale props or state inside my function? {#why-am-i-seeing-stale-props-or-state-inside-my-function}

-Any function inside a component, including event handlers and effects, “sees” the props and state from the render it was defined in.
+Any function inside a component, including event handlers and effects, "sees" the props and state from the render it was created in.
 For example, consider code like this:

 ```js
 function Example() {